microsoft/Windows-driver-samples/general/echo/umdf/ReadMe.md

 File Manifest
 -------------

-File

-Description

-comsup.cpp & comsup.h
+**comsup.cpp & comsup.h**

-COM Support code - specifically base classes which provide implementations for the standard COM interfaces IUnknown and IClassFactory which are used throughout this sample.
+- COM Support code - specifically base classes which provide implementations for the standard COM interfaces IUnknown and IClassFactory which are used throughout this sample.

-The implementation of IClassFactory is designed to create instances of the CMyDriver class.
+- The implementation of IClassFactory is designed to create instances of the CMyDriver class.
 If you should change the name of your base driver class, you would also need to modify this file.

-dllsup.cpp
+**dllsup.cpp**

-DLL Support code - provides the DLL's entry point as well as the single required export (DllGetClassObject).
+- DLL Support code - provides the DLL's entry point as well as the single required export (DllGetClassObject).

-These depend on comsup.cpp to perform the necessary class creation.
+- These depend on comsup.cpp to perform the necessary class creation.

-exports.def
+**exports.def**

-This file lists the functions that the driver DLL exports.
+- This file lists the functions that the driver DLL exports.

-internal.h
+**internal.h**

-This is the main header file for this driver.
+- This is the main header file for this driver.

-Driver.cpp and Driver.h
+**Driver.cpp and Driver.h**

-DriverEntry and events on the driver object.
+- DriverEntry and events on the driver object.

-Device.cpp and Device.h
+**Device.cpp and Device.h**

-The Events on the device object.
+- The Events on the device object.

-Queue.cpp and Queue.h
+**Queue.cpp and Queue.h**

-Contains Events on the I/O Queue Objects.
+- Contains Events on the I/O Queue Objects.

-Echo.rc
+**Echo.rc**

-Resource file for the driver.
+- Resource file for the driver.

-WUDFEchoDriver.inx
+**WUDFEchoDriver.inx**

-File that describes the installation of this driver.
+- File that describes the installation of this driver.
 The build process converts this into an INF file.

-makefile.inc
+**makefile.inc**

-A makefile that defines custom build actions.
-This includes the conversion of the .INX file into a .INF file
+- A makefile that defines custom build actions.
+This includes the conversion of the .INX

-echodriver.ctl
+**echodriver.ctl**

-This file lists the WPP trace control GUID(s) for the sample driver.
+- This file lists the WPP trace control GUID(s) for the sample driver.
 This file can be used with the tracelog command's -guid flag to enable the collection of these trace events within an established trace session.

-These GUIDs must remain in sync with the trace control GUIDs defined in internal.h.
+- These GUIDs must remain in sync with the trace control GUIDs defined in internal.h.